 - Student Activities: Corey Bailey

-- Study Abroad: Katie Villamar
+- Study Abroad and Away: Katie Villamar

 - Student Affairs (for departments not specified): Jayne French